devmentor416/dm-tools/README.md

 ## Project Types

-The following basic project type that can be created using DM-Tools are:
+The following basic project types that can be created using DM-Tools are:

 1. Default (TypeScript Node.js with static Website)
 1. TypeScript Node.js